4.5/5 (6)

 Day 7: Padrón – Santiago de Compostela (16 miles/26km)

-You'll go through small villages and churches with clear signs that the end of the Way is near.
-When you arrive, visit the Santiago de Compostela Cathedral, the end point of your pilgrimage.
-Compostela is a millennial city with places and monuments that deserve a visit, such as its plazas in the central area of the old town, the narrow streets and traditional markets.
-Check in at your hotel, and then dedicate the rest of your afternoon to visit the pilgrims' office and discover this medieval city's traditions, culture, and heritage.
+Santiago de Compostela is a thriving, dynamic city with myriad monuments worthy of a visit, including the plazas in the central area of the old town, the narrow streets, and the traditional markets.
+Check in at your hotel, then dedicate the rest of your afternoon to visiting the Pilgrims' Office and discovering the traditions, culture, and heritage of this magical medieval city.

 Day 8: Departure